corentinberge/project_M2/README.md

 # Command for the Yaskawa HC10 collaborative robot

-This project was made by a group of student from the "Université Paul Sabatier" in Toulouse, France.
+This project was made by a group of student from the "Université Paul Sabatier" in Toulouse, France, then taken over by a trainee from the "Université de Montpellier".
 The purpose of this project is to make a force feedback control for the collaborative robot Yaskawa HC10.
 You will find identification and control code + the ros code to make it run on the simulators rViz and Gazebo of ROS.